vanderhoornm/android-MythTV-Leanfront/README.md

 In the program guide

 - Select a new date and time for the guide: Press enter on any of the cells that show the time.
+- Move to a new channel number more quickly than using down arrow: Press Enter on any of the cells that show the channel number.
+Type the desired channel number on the onscreen keyboard.
+Press Enter.
-- Move to the next or prior page of guide data: Press enter on any of the arrow cells.
+- Move to the next or prior time slot of guide data: Press enter on any of the arrow cells.
 - Schedule a recording or modify the recording: Press enter on any cell that lists a program.

 ### Recording Rules Page